 When the accused/respondent is a student and presents a continuing threat to the health and safety of the community, to have the accused/respondent subject to interim suspension pending the outcome of a conduct process.
-Parties may request a prompt review of the need for and terms of an interim suspension by contacting Jerri Drummond, jerri.drummond@oswego.edu or by calling 315-312-4887.
+Parties may request a prompt review of the need for and terms of an interim suspension by contacting Dean of Students, deanofstudents@oswego.edu or by calling 315-312-5483.
 The Title IX Coordinator can assist with this request.